 Flexible generating units help provide stability to the electric grid by ramping output up or down as demand and system loads fluctuate.
 Because solar and wind generation can change within minutes, electric grid operators rely on power plants that can provide additional load (or curtail load) on the same timescale as variations in renewable output.
-The increase or reduction in output per minute is called the ramp rate and is usually expressed as megawatts per minute (MW/min).
+The increase or reduction in output per minute in spinning mode is called the ramp rate and is usually expressed either as % per minute or MW per minute.

-Ramp rates of most industrial frame gas turbine models are advertised as 10 MW/min up to 100 MW/min, with an average of about 25 MW /min.
+Ramp rates from spinning mode of most industrial frame gas turbine models are around 20% / minute and around 50% / minute for aeroderivative gas turbines.
+For combined cycle gas turbines, typical ramp rates are around 10 % / minute.
+Alternatively, ramp rates are sometimes expressed as MW / minute.
 Ramp rate depends on generating unit capacity, operating conditions (whether unit is just starting up or operating at a minimum load hold point) and optional technologies for reducing startup time and increasing ramp rate.
 The ramp rate of a power plant also depends on the number of units and configuration.
-For example, a ramp rate of 100 MW/min is based on multi-turbine plant designs, such as a 2x1 combined cycle gas turbine (CCGT) plant (net power output of 750 MW) where each gas turbine is rated to ramp at 50 MW/min.
+For example, a ramp rate of 110 MW/min is based on multi-turbine plant designs with large unit capacity, such as a 2x1 combined cycle gas turbine (CCGT) plant (net power output of 880 MW) where each gas turbine is rated to ramp at 55 MW/min.
 While ramp rate in MW/minute is a valuable metric, it is important to understand the operating conditions under which advertised ramp rates can be achieved.